SCI Regranting Scheme to EU members in 202525

 Selected projects

-We received 9 applications for the regranting scheme, and after following an agreed-upon process, 8 projects were selected:
+SCI received 9 applications for the regranting scheme in 2025, and after following an agreed-upon assessment process, 8 projects were selected:

 Organised by Servizio Civile Internazionale Italia (SCI Italy) with an awarded grant of 10 000 €.